Dedicated Vs Integrated Graphics Card

 Motherboard

 Most of the low-end Intel processors come integrated with a GPU.
-If the CPU performs betters, then GPU suffers, and when GPU performs better, the CPU suffers.
+If the CPU performs better, then the GPU suffers, and when the GPU performs better, the CPU suffers.

 What Is A Dedicated Graphics Card?